Skip Navigation

 SAN BERNARDINO LINE

 The Southern California Regional Rail Authority (Metrolink) has plans to upgrade its regional passenger rail service along the San Bernardino Line through the El Monte Siding Extension Project (Project).
-The Project is a part of the Southern California Optimized Rail Expansion (SCORE) capital plan to upgrade the Metrolink system before the Los Angeles 2028 Summer Olympic and Paralympic Games.
+The Project is a part of the Southern California Optimized Rail Expansion (SCORE) capital plan to upgrade the Metrolink system in preperation for the Los Angeles 2028 Summer Olympic and Paralympic Games.

 The Project will be constructed within Metrolink’s right-of-way and includes: